Root Cause Analysis of Outliers in Unknown Cyclic Graphs: NOTATION AND MODEL

 Our method assumes access to data under the normal regime, along with one anomalous sample for which we seek to identify the root causes of the abnormality.
 We model the $p$-variate distribution under the normal regime, denoted by $P^{\bX}$, using a linear cyclic SEM \citep{Richardson1996, Spirtes2001, bongers2018theoretical}.
 Specifically, each feature $X_i$ of $X=(X_1, \dots, X_p)$ satisfies or, in matrix-vector-form,

 where $A$ is a coefficient matrix with zero diagonal entries, and $\bN$ is a noise vector with mean zero and uncorrelated components\footnote{Unlike many works in causal discovery, we do not require the noise terms to be mutually independent; uncorrelatedness suffices.}.
 We further assume that $I-A$ is invertible.
 The matrix $A$ defines the system's causal structure, with a non-zero entry $a_{ij}$ indicating a direct causal effect from variable $X_j$ to variable $X_i$.
 This structure is naturally represented by a directed graph $\mathcal{G}$, where an edge $X_j \to X_i$ exists if and only if $a_{ij} \neq 0$.
-We assume that the same linear relations still hold in the anomalous mode up to a sparse additive perturbation term $\Delta$: where $\bn$ is an i.i.d. copy of $\bN$ and $\Delta$ has non-zero entries for the root cause nodes, which we denote by $\mathcal{R}$.
-We may also absorb the perturbation into the noise\footnote{Modelling the perturbation as a change of the noise does not mean that we assume a perturbation affecting the exogenous noise in any ``material'' sense.
-For example, assume that the root cause manifests as a change in the causal mechanisms, $\tilde{x}_r = f(\text{pa}(r), \tilde{n}_r)$, whereas in the normal mode, $X_r = \sum_{i \in \text{pa}(r)}a_{ri}X_i + n_r$.
-This modification can be ``absorbed'' into a perturbation term $\delta$ such that it matches our framework: $\tilde{x}_r = \sum_{i \in \text{pa}(r)}a_{ri}X_i + n_r + \delta$, where $\delta = f(\text{pa}(r), \tilde{n}_r) - \sum_{i \in \text{pa}(r)}a_{ri}X_i - n_r$; compare also \cite{backtracking}. } by defining $\tilde{\bn}=\bn + \Delta.$ With this notation, the task of RCA lies in identifying which entries of the noise vector in $\tilde{\bn}$ are extreme when compared to the original noise vector $\bN$.
-To make the connection between $\bX$ and $\bN$ more explicit, we can rearrange \eqref{eq:cyclic_SEM} as
+We assume that the same linear relations still hold in the anomalous mode up to a sparse additive perturbation term $\Delta$: where $N'$ is an i.i.d. copy of $\bN$ and $\Delta$ has non-zero entries for the root cause nodes, which we denote by $\mathcal{R}$.
+We may also absorb the perturbation into the noise by defining $\tilde{N}=N' + \Delta.$